Fractured Magic: Chapter Nine

 “I remember.
 You’ve got the cute kid.”

 “My daughter Ofelia,” Gareth said with a smile that fell away quickly.
-“Maebhe...I'm sorry for bothering you if you're already aware of the issue, and I realize it's none of my business, but have you heard about Illyon?”
+“Maebhe...I’m sorry for bothering you if you’re already aware of the issue, and I do realize it’s none of my business, but have you heard about Illyon?”

 Maebhe tilted her head to one side.
 “Illyon?
 No, what did they do?”

-Maebhe read the big, blocky headline before she'd even fully unrolled the paper.
+Maebhe read the big, blocky headline before she’d even fully unrolled the paper.
 “What,” she said, voice falling flat.
 She looked up at Gareth, who only nodded at the paper for her to continue.
-In all caps, the headline read: AN ACT OF WAR?
-WHAT OREAN'S ATTACK ON ILLYON MEANS FOR THE TWO CITIES.
+In all caps, the headline read: An act of war?
+What Orean’s attack on Illyon means for the two cities.

 Her yelling drew the attention of nearby patrons, as well as of the barista and the police officers.
-She lowered her voice before asking, “Do people actually believe this?”
+She lowered her voice again before asking, “Do people actually believe this?”

 Maebhe sat back in her chair, staring at her shredded pastry without really seeing it.
 “Fuck,” she said.